 Located 3,662 miles across the very big North Atlantic pond, you’ll find Washington DC.
-If you haven’t had the opportunity to visit the U.S capital yet, then here’s our Project Manager, Rebecca Hill’s, take on the world-renowned destination; it won’t take long to understand why it’s one of our top countries of 2019 so far…
+If you haven’t had the opportunity to visit the U.S capital yet, then here’s our Project Manager, Rebecca Hill’s, take on the world-renowned destination; it won’t take long to understand why it’s one of our top cities of 2019 so far…

 Destination: Washington D.C.

 Airports: London Heathrow – Dulles International Airport